Technoplatz/bi/README.md

 ## Licensing Options

 The 4-cylinder core engine of Technoplatz BI is provided as a community edition which is free as far as the GNU Affero GPL-v3 Licensing terms.
-Meaning, it is open to everyone who are open and will remain open too.
+Meaning, it is open to everyone who are open and will remain open as well.

 The platform is also provided as a service for the organizations demanding prefessional support in terms of managed hosting, custom development and integration services.